Hervey Bay Swim-With-Whales Impact Study

 - This is not a free-swim activity.
 You must hold on to a “mermaid line” (a rope extended from the vessel) and passengers cannot enter the water if whales have already approached the vessel within the legally mandated 100-metres.
 You must also stay in the water for the duration of the in-water activity, even if whales leave the area and/or visibility in the bay is low.

-- Non-swimming passengers cannot enter the water and may only book this trip if accompanying a participating passenger who has agreed to comply with the rules and requirements of the research study.
+- Non-swimming passengers cannot enter the water and may act as observers only.
+Observers must comply with the rules and requirements of the research study, as outlined below.

 Wetsuits and snorkel gear will be provided.
 You should bring your own towel and reef-safe sunscreen, which for your convenience can be purchased at check-in (Shop 4, Great Sandy Straits Marina).